Microsoft wins US$21.9 billion contract with US Army to supply augmented reality headsets

 In a blog post, Microsoft Technical Fellow Alex Kipman said the headsets are designed to deliver "enhanced situational awareness, enabling information sharing and decision-making in a variety of scenarios."

+The headsets will be manufactured in the United States, a Microsoft spokesman told Reuters.

-Microsoft was also in line to win the US$10 billion JEDI cloud computing contract with the Pentagon, but the contract remains in dispute in a lawsuit filed by Amazon.com.
-Pentagon officials told US lawmakers in February that the Defense Department may jettison the contract if the dispute lingers in the courts.
+Microsoft was also in line to win the US$10 billion JEDI cloud computing contract with the Pentagon, but the contract remains in dispute in a lawsuit filed by Amazon.com Inc. Pentagon officials told U.S. lawmakers in February that the Defense Department may jettison the contract if the dispute lingers in the courts.

+After Microsoft announced a US$480 million contract in 2018 to supply prototypes to the Army, at least 94 workers petitioned the company to cancel the deal and stop developing “any and all weapons technologies," Reuters reported at the time.
+A worker involved in that petition declined to comment Wednesday.

+(Reporting by Stephen Nellis and Paresh Dave in San Francisco; Editing by Leslie Adler and Alistair Bell)